zeorphix/cop4520prog1/README.md

 I also estimated for correctness by substituting our current range into the prime number theorem, which gave me approximate values for both the total number of primes (around 43 million) and the sum of all primes (about 2 quintillion).

-I optimized my program for efficiency dividing the range across multiple threads, each of which implemented the sieve algorithm to find the primes within their range.
+I optimized my program for efficiency dividing the range across multiple threads, each of which concurrently implemented the sieve algorithm to find the primes within their range.
 I also skipped even numbers, which we know are not prime (except for 2).
-This shaved off a few seconds of runtime.
+This shaved off a few seconds of execution time.

 - Experimental Evaluation